-Apprentices are provided an opportunity to access both their Microsoft account and as.edu email accounts during orientation, which all apprentices attend their first week enrolled at the school.
+Students are provided with information to access both their Microsoft account and as.edu email accounts during orientation.
 The school's Moodle administrators, who are full time academic faculty, establish apprentices' Moodle accounts.
-Faculty and staff facilitate apprentices' initial log-in during orientation and are available to provide support as needed.
-Apprentices experiencing difficulties with Moodle also may contact the school's Moodle administrators either by email or phone.
+Faculty and staff facilitate students' initial login during orientation and are available to provide support as needed.
+Students experiencing difficulties with Moodle also may contact the school's Moodle administrators either by email or phone.

-Prior to the start of online classes, apprentices are emailed a technology communication that outlines the steps for registering for Microsoft Teams.
-If apprentices have issues accessing Microsoft Teams, they should call The Apprentice School's IT department prior to the start of class to ensure they are not being counted as being absent or late to class.
-The IT department is available from 6:00 a.m. - 5:00 p.m.
-Monday through Thursday and from 6:00 a.m. - 2:00 p.m.
+Prior to the start of online classes, students are emailed a technology communication that outlines the steps for registering for Microsoft Teams.
+If apprentices have issues accessing Microsoft Teams, they should call The Apprentice School's IT department prior to the start of classes to ensure they are not being counted as being absent or late to class.
+The IT department is available from 6:00 a.m. - 6:00 p.m.
+Monday through Thursday and from 7:00 a.m. - 6:00 p.m.
 Friday.

-To ensure apprentices' success in online hybrid program courses, The Apprentice School conducts synchronous courses, requires daily attendance, communicates regularly, and provides both initial training and ongoing support while upholding a high ethical standard which re-enforces HII values.
+To ensure students' success in online hybrid program courses, The Apprentice School, monitors students' progress, communicates regularly, and provides both initial training and ongoing support while upholding a high ethical standard which re-enforces HII values.